Caeden117/ChroMapper/README.md

 Don't like my coding job?
 Too bad.
 Unless you're feeling like rewriting it, the code will stick unless Kiwi and I have a reason to refactor/rework it again.

+Also keep in mind of the [GNU GPL v2 license](https://github.com/Caeden117/ChroMapper/blob/master/LICENSE) that I picked for ChroMapper.
+If you were to make a fork and build off of that (a la MediocreMapper from EditSaber), your source code must be made public, and changes must be stated, while all being under the same license.

 ## Contributing
 I'd recommend using the GitHub for Visual Studio extension for pushing changes to your fork of ChroMapper.